Let Sunlogix Help You Save on Solar Installation in the Coachella Valley

 If you’re a resident of California and have installed solar panels, you’re probably familiar with the term “Net Energy Metering” or NEM.
-It is a billing system that credits solar-powered homeowners for excess energy they generate and send back to the grid.
+It is a billing system that credits solar-powered homeowners for the excess energy they generate and send back to the grid.
 Under this system, homeowners can offset their energy bills by utilizing credits earned from selling excess electricity to the utility company.

 The golden days of California’s generous solar incentives are coming to an end.
 According to a recent decision by the California Public Utilities Commission, the state’s net energy metering program will soon undergo changes that reduce the financial benefits of going solar.
 The new rules, set to take effect on April 13, 2023, will lower the rates utility companies pay homeowners with solar panels for their excess electricity.
 For Californians who have been pondering the idea of switching to solar to save money on energy bills, the time to act is now if they want to lock in the most significant financial incentives before they diminish.
 Although the solar industry in California is likely to evolve in the coming years, getting solar panels installed sooner than later can still offer considerable long-term cost savings.